-Governors scrutinised and reviewed the College Mission, Vision, Values and Strategic Priorities at a Strategic Planning meeting on 4th May 2021.
-The Strategic Plan was further reviewed and agreed at a meeting of the Corporation on 29th June 2021.
-On 20th September 2022 the Corporation further reviewed the Strategic Plan 2021-25 and amended the Vision of the College from "Excellent Outcomes, Positive Futures" to "Positive Futures: Skills for Jobs, Skills for Life".
+On 20th September 2022 the Corporation reviewed the Strategic Plan 2021-25 and amended the Vision of the College from "Excellent Outcomes, Positive Futures" to "Positive Futures: Skills for Jobs, Skills for Life".
+Governors further scrutinised and reviewed the College Mission, Vision, Values and Strategic Priorities at a Strategic Planning meeting on 17th October 2023.